juliuskoval/NLog.Targets.OpenTelemetryProtocol/README.md

 - **MaxQueueSize** : The target uses a batch exporter, this defines the max queue size.
 By default 2048, optional.
 - **MaxExportBatchSize** : The target uses a batch exporter, this defines the max batch size.
 By default 512, optional.
 - **ScheduledDelayMilliseconds** : The target uses a batch exporter, this defines how often it is flushed in milliseconds.
 By default 5000, optional.
-- **UseDefaultResources** : By default each exported batch will contain the resources telemetry.sdk.name, telemetry.sdk.language and telemetry.sdk.version.
-If you don't want them, set to false.
 - **IncludeFormattedMessage** : If you're doing structured logging, this determines whether the body of the outputted log should be the formatted message or the message template.
 By default false, meaning the body of the outputted log will be the message template.
 If you aren't doing structured logging, leave this as false.